 FPB Electric Comes to You

-FPB's Electric is available to provide light board demonstrations, thermographic imaging for heat loss, meter reading examples with the FPB meter robot, pole climbing demonstrations and more.
+FPB's Electric is available to provide light board demonstrations, thermographic imaging on FPB equipment for commercial and industrial customers, meter reading examples with the FPB meter robot, pole climbing demonstrations and more.

 FPB's presentations are a great way for home and business owners to learn about saving energy and reducing electric bills.
 These demonstrations are also perfect for Earth friendly education and awareness.
 Utilizing the light board, spectators will see first hand, the energy consumption and differences between CFLs, LEDs, and incandescent bulbs.

 Bring FPB Electric to your school, home, business, club, group or agency by calling Wanda McDonald today at 502-352-4412 or email Wanda at firstname.lastname@example.org

 To maintain the integrity of your electric service, it is important to make sure trees on your property are properly maintained around power lines.